Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

 ```

-## Evaluate API
+### Evaluate API
-The package provides an `evaluate` API which can be used to run multiple evaluators together to evaluate generative ai application response.
+The package provides an `evaluate` API which can be used to run multiple evaluators together to evaluate generative AI application response.

-### Evaluate existing dataset
+#### Evaluate existing dataset

 ```python
 from azure.ai.evaluation import evaluate